mtiganik/mtiganik/README.md

 Im a software developer and most of my code I put here.
 Some of the projects that works best are listed here:

-I created some Todo apps in different platforms, check them out
+I created some Todo apps in different platforms, check them out:

-Check out:
 - Atari Breakout game.
 Code [here](https://github.com/mtiganik/atariBreakout) and you can play it [here](https://mtiganik.com/)
 - Todo app using React Native + expo, link [here](https://github.com/mtiganik/todo-app-rn-ts)
 - Todo app using Flutter, link [here](https://github.com/mtiganik/flutter_todo_app)